Why Your Team Needs a Real-Time Design Feedback Tool in 2025

 Involve Non-Technical Stakeholders Easily

 Not everyone on a project is an engineer or a CAD expert, but their input is still important.
-CADchat makes it easy for non-technical team members to take part in the design process without needing any special software or training.
+CADchat makes it easy for non-technical team members to take part in the design process without needing any special design tools or training.

 Executives can join meetings to make quick decisions.
 Marketing teams can check design visuals to plan campaigns or packaging.

-Supply chain teams can look at parts of the model to flag issues with materials or shipping.
+You can also use this tool to collaborate with external supply chain partners.
+They can look at parts of the model to flag issues with materials or shipping.
 Everyone can view the model, leave comments, and join discussions right inside CADchat.

 There’s no need to install CAD tools or learn complex systems.
 The platform is simple to use and works right in the browser.
 This helps teams stay connected, make faster decisions, and avoid misunderstandings later on.